keabre/TOP-Etch-a-Sketch/planning/plan.md

 - a standard browser styled popup for when the user clicks the button to change the amount of squares in the board

-The program will have the following functionalities:
+*The program will have the following functionalities:*

 - the large box's squares will be controlled by the user, they can press the button and the amount of squares per side of the box will be in their control to specify

 - when the user clicks and holds their mouse over the etch-a-sketch board, the squares pressed down on will change colour to black from white

-2. Inputs and where will they come from
+**2. Inputs and where will they come from**

-The inputs expected from the user will be:
+*The inputs expected from the user will be:*

 - clicking on the button to request a screen size changer popup